The only sound to come out of my mouth was a whispered, “Oh.”

 Not then anyway.
-It took a while to hit me and when it did, it shook me to the core.
+It took a few days to hit me and when it did it shook me to the core.

-I was still shaken and aching for my sister Jo, who’d died of cancer just six weeks before, and my mum who’d lost her battle six years before that.
+Still shaken and aching for my sister Jo who’d died of cancer just six weeks before and my mum who’d lost her battle six years before that.

 Now it seemed it was my turn.
 Had the heat-seeking missile of death now locked in on me?

 Not in a cool, calm, and collected, James Bond, 007, “Martini; shaken not stirred” kind of way.
 It was a tectonic plate shifting, seismic shift kind of shaken.